A Pilea Care Guide for the Most Popular Plant on Instagram

-Propagating New Pilea Babies
+Spread the love: Propagating Pilea Babies

 You can propagate a new Pilea at any time of the year, but the best time is the spring season when the natural growth rate is at its peak.
 Pilea Peperomioides are infamous for sprouting multiple, new shoots so avoid completely covering the topsoil in your container with rocks when you plant your Pilea.
 Leave some room for the new plants to get started.

 If you are interested in propagating new babies, you can cut the new shoots with a sharp knife to preserve the plant tissues.
 When you cut the shoots do so at about one centimeter or so below the soil.
 To ensure success, make sure the new plant is at least 2 inches tall before you separate it from the mother.